 Goal setting is a key component of strategy development but Strategy can not be simplified or dressed up as a process of setting goals – that viewpoint may lead to the creation of ‘bad strategy’.
-One of the central tenets of the superb book Good Strategy, Bad Strategy: The Difference and Why it Matters, by Richard Rumelt (Profile Books, 2011). is that in many cases, the key strategy question ‘How are we going to do that?’ is not answered.
+One of the central tenets of the superb book Good Strategy, Bad Strategy: The Difference and Why it Matters, by Richard Rumelt (Profile Books, 2011) is that in many cases, the key strategy question ‘How are we going to do that?’ is not answered.
 The author explains that strategy is not what you hope your performance is going to be, rather it is about how you are going to get there.
-This blog post will outline some thoughts on Good Strategy having read this fantastic book.

 What is Good Strategy?

-It is somewhat difficult to pick a good business book to read.
-This is especially so in the area of strategy.
+I like reading business books – on all topics within business and I was looking for a good one on Strategy.
 I decided to read this particular one having watched this video on YouTube (it is 90 minutes but well worth watching).

 #.1 A good strategy does more than urge us towards a goal or vision.